linode/docs/docs/guides/security/upgrading/migrating-from-centos-8-to-centos-stream/index.md

 ## Advantages and Disadvantages of CentOS Stream

 CentOS Stream has different benefits and risks than legacy CentOS.
 It might be more or less suitable depending on your circumstances.
-Stream could be very advantageous for some developers, while others might not notice much difference.
+The stream could be very advantageous for some developers, while others might not notice much difference.
 However, CentOS Stream might not be as suitable for those who require a high degree of production certainty.

 ### Advantages of CentOS Stream Compared to CentOS

 Software developers and engineers should appreciate the flexibility of CentOS Stream.
 Those who are using CentOS for storage, gaming, data analysis, and localized web hosting might not notice any differences.

-*   CentOS Stream does not change CentOS behavior.
+- CentOS Stream does not change CentOS behavior.
 There is no learning curve and no integration work required.
 Utilities, applications, and scripts should work the same way they did in CentOS.

-*   CentOS allows early access to cutting-edge technology, bug fixes, and new features.
+- CentOS allows early access to cutting-edge technology, bug fixes, and new features.
 It allows users to obtain an early preview of future versions of RHEL, allowing for pre-qualification and faster, smoother deployments.

-*   The software-development life cycle is more agile and new features can be delivered more quickly.
+- The Software Development Life Cycle is more agile and new features can be delivered more quickly.

-*   It allows highly-motivated and proactive users to influence both CentOS Stream and RHEL.
+- It allows highly motivated and proactive users to influence both CentOS Stream and RHEL.
 Developers can bend development plans in the direction of their own requirements.

-*   The new strategy increases transparency and collaboration in the development process.
+- The new strategy increases transparency and collaboration in the development process.

-*   At its best, CentOS Stream combines reliability and innovation.
+- At its best, CentOS Stream combines reliability and innovation.
 Strict quality requirements are still applied, and rigorous testing is performed.
 The CentOS Project has no intention of sacrificing stability and performance simply to accelerate feature development.

 ### Drawbacks of CentOS Stream Compared to CentOS

 The disadvantages of CentOS Stream are more likely to concern organizations with large-scale deployments or stringent stability requirements.

-*   CentOS has gained a large user base due to its reputation as a dependable enterprise-class product.
+- CentOS has gained a large user base due to its reputation as a dependable enterprise-class product.
 However, CentOS Stream is more of a build and development stream.
 It might not be quite as stable, or as suitable for production systems requiring a very high degree of dependability.

-*   The continuous-delivery strategy of CentOS Stream could cause difficulties for organizations with strict planning and validation/acceptance requirements.
+- The continuous-delivery strategy of CentOS Stream could cause difficulties for organizations with strict planning and validation/acceptance requirements.
 Changes could happen at any time and a larger amount of churn is inevitable.
 Any bugs that are introduced due to this churn must be found, fixed, and cycled into a later build.

-*   The predictability of new features and software changes is reduced.
+- The predictability of new features and software changes is reduced.
 Users should closely scrutinize the release notes and community feedback to determine if and when to upgrade their software.

-*   CentOS Stream has not been around for very long.
+- CentOS Stream has not been around for very long.
 It is difficult to predict its long-term performance and any side effects.

-In response to these changes, AlmaLinux and RockyLinux are branding themselves as CentOS replacements.
-Users who have concerns about CentOS Stream could potentially move to one of these new options, or to the commercial RHEL product.
+In response to these changes, [AlmaLinux](https://almalinux.org/) and [RockyLinux](https://rockylinux.org/) are branding themselves as CentOS replacements.
+Users who have concerns about CentOS Stream could potentially move to one of these new options, or the commercial RHEL product.
 It is also possible to move to another Linux distribution.
 However, this is more complicated because there are considerable differences between the operating systems.

 ## Before You Begin

-1. Familiarize yourself with Linode's [Getting Started](/docs/getting-started/) guide and complete the steps for setting your Linode's hostname and timezone.
+1. Familiarize yourself with Linode's [Getting Started with Linode](/docs/getting-started/) guide and complete the steps for setting your Linode's hostname and timezone.

-2. This guide uses `sudo` wherever possible.
-Complete the sections of Linode's [How to Secure Your Server](/docs/security/securing-your-server/) to create a standard user account, harden SSH access and remove unnecessary network services.
-Do **not** follow the Configure a Firewall section yet--this guide includes firewall rules specifically for an OpenVPN server.
+1. This guide uses `sudo` wherever possible.
+Complete the sections of Linode's [How to Secure Your Server](/docs/security/securing-your-server/) guide to create a standard user account, harden SSH access and remove unnecessary network services.
+Do **not** follow the *Configure a Firewall section* yet as this guide includes firewall rules specifically for an OpenVPN server.

-3. Update your system:
+1. Update your system:

         sudo dnf update

 {{< note >}}
-This guide is written for a non-root user.
+This guide is written for non-root users.
 Commands that require elevated privileges are prefixed with `sudo`.
-If you are not familiar with the `sudo` command, see the [Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.
+If you are not familiar with the `sudo` command, see the [Linux Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.
 {{< /note >}}

-## Migrating from CentOS 8 to CentOS Stream
+## Migrate from CentOS 8 to CentOS Stream

 The `dnf` utility provides a simple, convenient, and trouble-free way to migrate from CentOS 8 to CentOS Stream.
 You can use `dnf` to download the new packages, swap and sync the streams, and remove any outdated components.

 {{< note >}}
-Alternatively, ISO images or RPM packages can be downloaded from [*The CentOS Downloads Page*](https://www.centos.org/download/).
+Alternatively, ISO images or RPM packages can be downloaded from [The CentOS Downloads Page](https://www.centos.org/download/).
 This page also describes alternative download sources, cloud and container images, export regulations, and explains how to download the raw source code.
 {{< /note >}}

 1. Update and reboot the Linode.

         sudo dnf update -y
         sudo reboot

-2. Ensure the Linode is running a recent version of CentOS 8.
+1. Ensure the Linode is running a recent version of CentOS 8.
 If it is still running CentOS 7, upgrade to version 8 first.

         cat /etc/centos-release
     {{< output >}}
 CentOS Linux release 8.3.2011
     {{< /output >}}

-3. Install the CentOS Stream packages.
+1. Install the CentOS Stream packages.

         sudo dnf install centos-release-stream -y